robert-laws/2021-learning-path/wordpress/README.md

 Block suites are single libraries that add multiple blocks and maintain a consistent look and feel.
 Together, the individual blocks making up the suite can also add advanced functionality and work in combination with each other.
 Often a lot of overlap between blocks in a suite and core blocks.

 ### Creating and Enforcing a Block Strategy

+Ensures that blocks are used consistently, informs decisions about what blocks to add, ensures everyone uses the correct blocks, and helps with migration and maintenance.